Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 			  To maintain continuity of the time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
 Once a media object is successfully uploaded, update the corresponding manifest object
-			  with an discontinuity marker appropriate for the protocol format at hand.
+			  with a discontinuity marker appropriate for the protocol format at hand.

        2. HTTP 403 or 400 errors
           For all objects (manifest and non-manifest), do not retry.